sebscontento/cvlcAPI-flask-frontend/README.md

 ### Configuration using Excel and py scripts
 Configure your application by placing the Excel file (updated_config.xlsx) in the updating_IP_config folder, then run the Python script (fromexcel.py) located in the same folder to convert it to JSON (config.json)

+### Configuration of IPS using Google Sheets API
+As an alternative to editing the configuration file config.json inside the static directory, you can use the Google Sheets API integration.
+Edit the sheetsconfig.py by changing the name og your json api key file provided by Google Sheets aswell as placing the json file in the main directory.
+Make sure to change the spreadsheet_url to your own url To create the spreadsheet you can use the py files in the updating_IP_config folder

 ### Instructions